Program Merge Conflict Resolution via Neural Transformers: Motivating Example

 \section{Motivating Example}

+We use a number of terms, concepts, and ideas throughout this paper.
+To provide an intuition around how our approach works and concretely define terms and concepts, we begin with a motivating example of a small, but realistic merge conflict.

-In this section, we illustrate how \thistool{} formulates the traditional line-level merge conflict resolution problem as a classification task over token-level conflicting regions.
-Fig.~\ref{fig:word1} provides an example merge conflict in JavaScript.
-Fig.~\ref{fig:word1}(a) on the left shows the standard \texttt{diff3} markers ``<{}<{}<{}<{}<{}<{}< A.js'', ``||||||| O.js'', ``======='' and ``>{}>{}>{}>{}>{}>{}> B.js'', which denote the conflicting regions introduced by programs $\mathcal{A}$, base $\mathcal{O}$, and $\mathcal{B}$ respectively.
-Here, $\mathcal{O}$ represents the most common ancestor of programs $\mathcal{A}$ and $\mathcal{B}$ in the version control history.
-We denote the program text of \texttt{diff3} conflicting regions as $A_j$, $B_j$, $O_j$, where $j$ is a conflict index.
-The conflict index may be omitted when referring to programs consisting of a single conflict only.
-We refer to the program text outside the \texttt{diff3} conflicting chunks, common to all merged programs versions, as a prefix and suffix, and denote it respectively as $\texttt{Pref}$ and $\texttt{Suff}$ throughout the paper.
-First, \thistool{} represents each line-level merge conflict instance at token level (Fig.~\ref{fig:word1}(b)) with localized conflicting regions $a \subset A$, $b \subset B$, $o \subset O$, and then it predicts its resolution via classification (Fig.~\ref{fig:word1}(c)).
-Here, and throughout the paper we will use lower case notations to refer to attributes of token-level differencing (e.g. $suff$ is a suffix to token-level diff3 conflict region).
-Intuitively, a token-level merge first turns the line-structured text into a list of tokens (including space and line delimiters), applies \texttt{diff3} to the resulting documents, and reconstructs the merged document at line level.
-As a result of token-level merge, the whole ``\texttt{let x = max(y,}'' string is cleanly merged, becoming a part of the program prefix $\texttt{Pref} + \texttt{pref}$, and ``\texttt{)}'' is prepended to the suffix $\texttt{suff} + \texttt{Suff}$.
+Fig.~\ref{fig:word1} provides an example merge conflict in JavaScript which shows the result of merging two concurrent changes to the same JavaScript file.
+Fig.~\ref{fig:word1}(a) on the left shows the standard \texttt{diff3} markers ``\texttt{<{}<{}<{}<{}<{}<{}< A.js}'', ``\texttt{||||||| O.js}'', ``\texttt{=======}'' and \\ ``\texttt{>{}>{}>{}>{}>{}>{}> B.js}'', which demarcate the conflicting regions introduced by programs $\mathcal{A}$, base $\mathcal{O}$, and $\mathcal{B}$ respectively.
+Here, $\mathcal{O}$ represents the lowest common ancestor of programs $\mathcal{A}$ and $\mathcal{B}$ in the version control history.
+We denote the program text of \texttt{diff3} conflicting regions as $A$, $B$, $O$.
+The program text outside the conflicting regions – prefix and suffix -- is common to all three programs versions.
+Normally conflicts files have the same name in different branches, but to avoid confusion, we name the original file in our example \texttt{O.js}, and the two concurrently edited versions of this file \texttt{A.js} and \texttt{B.js}. \texttt{A.js} changes ``\texttt{var x''} to ``\texttt{let x}'' and the \texttt{10} to \texttt{11}, while \texttt{B.js} changes the \texttt{10} to \texttt{11} and also adds an argument \texttt{z}.

+\thistool{} attempts to automatically resolve merge conflicts in two phases.
+First, \thistool{} represents each line-level merge conflict instance at the token level which localizes conflicting regions.
+Intuitively, \thistool{} converts the three line-structured source texts into three sequences of tokens (including space and line delimiters), applies the standard \texttt{diff3} algorithm to these token sequences, and then reconstructs the merged document at line level.
+Fig.~\ref{fig:word1}(b) shows the result of applying this token-level merge on Fig.~\ref{fig:word1}(a).
+As a result of token-level merge, the whole ``\texttt{let x = max(y,}'' string is cleanly merged, becoming a part of the program prefix, and ``\texttt{)}'' is prepended to the program suffix.
+Second, \thistool{} invokes an underlying neural model to suggest a resolution via classification for each token-level conflicting region and replaces the conflict region with the suggestion from the model (Fig.~\ref{fig:word1}(c)).